With talent on loan from God, you are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.

 He's funny.

-I mean, I never listened to him talking talk for an hour and a half without notes.
+He talked for an hour and a half without notes.

-And he's just off the top and he kind of rambles a little bit.
+He kind of rambles a little bit.

-Okay, I was gonna get to something.
+Okay, I was going to get this.

-Uh w well, nobody likes everything that somebody does.
+Since you were our on-the-scene reporter, well, nobody likes everything that somebody does.

 If you had any constructive criticism after having seen that last night, what would you tell Trump to do differently?

-If anything, what would you advise him to do differently?
+I want to know off the top of your head, if anything, what would you advise him to do differently?

-But before he could finish, he started talking about something else.
+Before he could finish, he started talking about something else.

 Yes, sir.

-He didn't even have notes or you know, nothing.
+He didn't even have notes or, you know, nothing.

 Do you think an hour and a half?